 DJ-Pon3 calls Littlepip out on this after killing all the inhabitants in Arbu.

 Scootaloo planned to pull off an absolutely epic one to the Ministries and the Princesses themselves.
-When the Ministries, govenors, and Princesses show up Stable 1, Scootaloo would seal the door and then visciously call them out on the horrific war that has cost so many lives.
+When the Ministries, governors, and Princesses show up Stable 1, Scootaloo would seal the door and then viciously call them out on the horrific war that has cost so many lives.
 And since she believes that they don't deserve to have Equestria, even when it recovers, she designed the stable to remain shut forever until every single one of them died.
 It doesn't quite work, since most of the ponies never arrive, but goddamn Scootaloo.

 Littlepip - called out by both Velvet Remedy and Littlepip herself after her destruction of the Goddess also wiped out the Splendid Valley hellhound warrens.
 Notably, the hellhounds living outside the area did not levy the same What the Hell, Hero? condemnation considering the Splendid Valley hellhounds had been engaged in a genocidal war against ponies.

 Later invoked by Littlepip asking herself what the late SteelHooves would do.

 What You Are in the Dark: Littlepip has a particularly jarring encounter with an obviously magical mirror which depicts her inner soul- as a raider dying in combat.

 It later becomes a Crowning Moment of Heartwarming when it is revealed to actually show her at her finest- shot repeatedly while dressed in raider armor, she nonetheless stood undaunted between a caravan of unarmed innocents and what she believed to be an attacking raider.